christos1984/myqroomba/README.md

 If you don't have PHP installed and you don't want to install it or you have a different version installed - worry not; You can use docker to run it (provided that you have it installed as well)

 `docker run -it --rm --name=myqroomba -v "$PWD":/usr/src/myapp -w /usr/src/myapp php:7.2-cli php cleaning_robot.php <source.json> <result.json>`

+Note: Yes, vendor folder should be not included in the repo.
+Since it is a test app though and the vendor libs folder is tiny, it is included for convenience.